UKB-IT-Sec/Dracoon-Automation-Scripts/README.md

 ### Requirements create_home_folder.py

-1. automation user needs to be group manager privilege
+1. automation user needs group manager privilege
 2. create a home folder and copy its node id to "homeRootRoomNode" in your config file
 3. automation user needs room administrator privilege for home folder